 Advertiser Disclosure: We strive to help you make confident insurance decisions.
 Comparison shopping should be easy.
 We partner with top insurance providers.
 This doesn't influence our content.
 Our opinions are our own.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

+What percentage of millennials are homeowners?
 In 2015, 37 percent of millennials were homeowners.
 Millennial homeownership was found to be down 8 points from the previous generations at the same age (25-34).

 This begs the question, why aren’t millennials buying houses?
 Further analysis of the circumstances may clarify this question.

 Compare Insurance Quotes

 There are several factors to be considered when buying a house — the cost of the house itself, personal finance, the economic status of your country, and various other societal factors.
 All of these must be examined to understand why millennials aren’t buying homes.

 Increased pricing on the real estate market is one plausible reason why millennials aren’t buying houses.